-According to Introducing MLOps: How to Scale Machine Learning in the Enterprise, you can avoid common pitfalls associated with MLOps by performing certain tasks during the model development stage itself.
+As discussed in Dataiku’s O’Reilly ebook introducing MLOps, you can avoid common pitfalls associated with MLOps by performing certain tasks during the model development stage itself.

 While there are several components to model development, we’ll focus on key components of model development that can have an impact on MLOps after deployment.
-The earlier these components are considered, and the measurements of them addressed, in the MLOps lifecycle, the less the accumulated debt.
+The earlier in the MLOps lifecycle that these components are considered, and their measurements addressed, the less the accumulated debt will be.

 Business objectives should guide model development.
 We can build safeguards like sanity checks and visualizations to keep stakeholders informed by considering business objectives during the design phase.

 We can then be prepared to take action, such as redesigning and redeploying the model or adjusting business metrics.